-Frenz Corporation (also referred to as Frenz) is a wholly owned subsidiary of RPPC Dynasty.
-It is a global premier roaster, marketer and retailer of specialty coffee in the European and
+RPPC Dynasty when Mr. Ruiz went into a partnership with Ms. Chan, the owner of an apparel corporation.
+Over the next 10 years, it has grown into a global premier roaster, marketer and retailer of specialty coffee in the European and American countries.

-American countries, incorporating in Belgium.
 It has operations in most major cities of Europe and America, including all developed countries and some developing countries.
 Other than company-operated stores, Frenz also sells a variety of coffee and tea products and licenses its trademarks through many other channels such as franchises, groceries, private clubs, hotels, cruise ships and national foodservice accounts.

-Frenz is one of the most recognized and respected brand in the "premier" coffee houses as well as household brand in the developed world.
+Today, Frenz is one of the most recognized and respected brand in the "premier" coffee houses as well as household brand in the developed world.
 Its main competitors in the coffee houses market include Starbucks, McDonald's, Douwe Egberts, Delta Cafés, Genovese Coffee and Markus Coffee.
 Its household brand's main competitors include Nescafè, Folgers, Maxwell House, Jacobs, Douwe Egberts and Starbucks.
 Two aspects of its main objective is to maintain its competitive standing and to continue its disciplined expansion of the store base, primarily focused on growth in developing countries.